kubernetes/enhancements/keps/sig-api-machinery/1027-api-unions/README.md

   discriminator values).
 This field MUST be required if there is no default option, omitempty if the default option is the empty string, or optional and omitempty if a default value is specified with the `// +default` marker.
-- `// +unionMember=<memberName> before a field means that this
+- `// +unionMember=<memberName>,<optional> before a field means that this
   field is a member of a union.
 The `<memberName>` is the name of the field that will be set as the discriminator value.
   It MUST correspond to one of the valid enum values of the discriminator's enum type.
 It defaults to the go (i.e `CamelCase`) representation of the field name if not specified.
   `<memberName>` should only be set if authors want to customize how the fields are represented in the discriminator field. `<memberName>` should match the serialized JSON name of the field case-insensitively.
+The comma separated optional value determines whether or not the member field must be set when the discriminator selects it.
+Meaning, when `optional` is present on a field, the discriminator can select the field even if the field is not set.
+If optional is not present in the `unionMember` tag, then the object will fail validation if the discriminator selects the field but it is nil.
+A field can be marked as optional without specifying memberName via `// +unionMember,optional`.
 - `// +unionDiscriminatedBy=<discriminatorName>` before a member field identifies which
   discriminator (and thus which union) the member field belongs to.
 Optional unless there are multiple unions/discriminators in a single struct.
 If used,